Category: Health and Well-being

 • Mindfulness of Anger: A Constructive Force for Good

 I cannot be an android disassociated from his feelings.
-As much as I might feel there is an advantage to this, I understand that if I deny my discomfort, pain or suffering, I also deny happiness and pleasure.
+As much as I might feel there is an advantage to this, I understand that if I deny my discomfort, pain, or suffering, I also deny happiness and pleasure.
 Anger arises in me when people behave in unthinking ways.
 Anger arises when people behave in ways towards me – and those I love – that might hurt them or bring them down.
-Inconsiderate, inappropriate and damn right abusive treatment, causes such rage, it is only mindfulness of my anger, that saves me.
+Inconsiderate, inappropriate, and damn right abusive treatment causes such rage.
+It is only mindfulness of my anger that saves me.

 Mindfulness of my anger enables me to control it and use its power in a constructive fashion